-Diving contractor's procedures for recovering an unconscious diver are similar and have remained unchanged or unchallenged for several years.
-Medical knowledge has advanced over this period, and diving companies may not provide their divers with the best advice or duty of care.
+Diving contractor's procedures for recovery of an unconscious diver are similar and have remained largely unchanged or unchallenged for a number of years.
+Medical knowledge has advanced over this period and diving companies may not be providing the best advice or duty of care to their divers.

-If a saturation diver were injured and unable to self-rescue or was incapacitated, he would be rescued by the second diver in the water or the bellman.
-Ultimately, the incapacitated diver will be recovered and taken to the chamber system via the diving bell and 'recovery hoist' and given the appropriate first aid.
+Presently, if a saturation diver were injured and unable to self-rescue or were incapacitated for whatever reason, he would be rescued either by the second diver in the water or by the bellman.
+Ultimately the incapacitated diver will be recovered to the chamber system via the diving bell and 'recovery hoist' and given the appropriate first aid.

 Diving teams should regularly practice diver recovery exercises.
-It is common that the exercise stops once the casualty is clipped onto the recovery hoist on the guide weight below the diving bell.
-This leaves out the most critical part of the exercise: what happens after the diver is hoisted into the diving bell and how he is safely managed back into the saturation chamber system.
+It is common that the recovery exercise stops once the casualty is clipped onto the recovery hoist on the guide-weight below the diving bell.
+This leaves out the most critical part of the exercise: what takes place after the diver is hoisted into the diving bell and how he is managed safely back into the saturation chamber system.

-All diving companies shall have a system and procedure for such eventualities.
+All diving companies shall have a system and procedure in place for such eventualities.
 This is a legal and best practice requirement.

-Diving involves people; therefore, the human element will always be there, and thus, the potential for accidents will always be present.
+Diving involves people therefore the human element will always be there, thus the potential for accidents will always be present.
 Unfortunately, accidents do happen regardless of precautions and control measures taken.